ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildSRW.rst

    If you see the ``build.out`` file, but there is no ``ufs-srweather-app/exec`` directory, wait a few more minutes for the build to complete.

-.. _MacDetails:
+.. _MacLinuxDetails:

-Additional Details for Building on MacOS
+Additional Details for Building on MacOS or generic Linux
 ------------------------------------------

 .. note::
-    Users who are **not** building the SRW App on a MacOS machine may skip to the :numref:`Section %s <BuildExecutables>` to finish building the SRW App or continue to :numref:`Chapter %s <RunSRW>` to configure and run an experiment.
+    Users who are **not** building the SRW App on MacOS or generic Linux platforms may skip to the :numref:`Section %s <BuildExecutables>` to finish building the SRW App or continue to :numref:`Chapter %s <RunSRW>` to configure and run an experiment.

-The SRW App can be built on MacOS machines, presuming HPC-Stack has already been installed successfully.
-The installation is architecture-independent, tested for both x86_64 and M1 chips (running natively).
-The following configurations have been tested:
+The SRW App can be built on MacOS and generic Linux machines, after the HPC-Stack was already installed on these systems.
+The installation for MacOS is architecture-independent, tested for both x86_64 and M1 chips (running natively).
+The following configurations for MacOS have been tested:

-* MacBookPro 2019, 2.4 GHz 8-core Intel Core i9 (x86_64), Monterey Sur 12.1, GNU compiler suite v.11.3.0 (gcc, gfortran, g++); no MPI pre-installed
+* MacBookPro 2019, 2.4 GHz 8-core Intel Core i9 (x86_64), Monterey Sur 12.1, GNU compiler suite v.11.3.0 (gcc, gfortran, g++); mpich 3.3.2 or openmpi/4.1.2

-* MacBookAir 2020, M1 chip (arm64, running natively), 4+4 cores, Big Sur 11.6.4, GNU compiler suite v.11.3.0 (gcc, gfortran, g++); no MPI pre-installed
+* MacBookAir 2020, M1 chip (arm64, running natively), 4+4 cores, Big Sur 11.6.4, GNU compiler suite v.11.3.0 (gcc, gfortran, g++); mpich 3.3.2 or openmpi/4.1.2

-* MacBook Pro 2015, 2.8 GHz Quad-Core Intel Core i7 (x86_64), Catalina OS X 10.15.7, GNU compiler suite v.11.2.0_3 (gcc, gfortran, g++); no MPI pre-installed
+* MacBook Pro 2015, 2.8 GHz Quad-Core Intel Core i7 (x86_64), Catalina OS X 10.15.7, GNU compiler suite v.11.2.0_3 (gcc, gfortran, g++); mpich 3.3.2 or openmpi/4.1.2

+Several Linux builds have been tested on systems with x86_64 architectures.

-The ``build_macos_gnu.gnu`` modulefile is written as a LMOD module in Lua language, and could be loaded after the LMOD module environment is initialized.
+The ``./modulefiles/build_<platform>_gnu.lua`` modulefile, where ``<platform>`` is ``macos`` or ``linux``, is written as a LMOD module in Lua language, and could be loaded after the LMOD module environment is initialized.
 This module lists the location of HPC-Stack modules, loads the meta-modules and modules, sets serial and parallel compilers, additional flags, and any environment variables needed for building the SRW App.
-The modulefile must be modified to include the absolute path to the user's HPC-Stack installation:
+The modulefile needs be modified to include the absolute path to the user's HPC-Stack installation:

 .. code-block:: console

    - This path should point to your HPCstack installation directory local HPCstack="/Users/username/hpc-stack/install"

+ Linux users need to configure the ``./etc/lmod-setup.sh`` for the ``linux`` case, and set ``BASH_ENV`` variable to point to Lmod initialization script.
+There is no need to modify this script for the ``macos`` case, when Lmod followed a standard intallation procedure using Homebrew package manager for the MacOS.
-Then, users must source the Lmod setup file, just as they would on other systems, and load the modulefiles needed for building and running the SRW App:
+Then, users must source the Lmod setup file, just as they would on other systems, and load the modulefiles needed for building and running the SRW App.

 .. code-block:: console

-   source etc/lmod-setup.sh macos
+   source etc/lmod-setup.sh <platform>
    module use <path/to/ufs-srweather-app/modulefiles>
-   module load build_macos_gnu
+   module load build_<platform>_gnu
    export LDFLAGS+=" -L${MPI_ROOT}/lib "

-In a csh/tcsh shell, users would run ``source etc/lmod-setup.csh macos`` in place of the first line in the code block above.
+In a csh/tcsh shell, users would run ``source etc/lmod-setup.csh <platform>`` in place of the first line in the code block above.
+The last line is primarily needed for the MacOS platforms.

 Proceed to building the executables using the process outlined in :numref:`Step %s <BuildCMake>`.